 - ½ cup granulated sugar (100g)

-- 3 T lemon zest
+- 3 tablespoons lemon zest

 - ⅓ cup lemon juice freshly squeezed

-- 6 T unsalted butter softened (85g)
+- 6 tablespoons unsalted butter room temperature (85g)

 - Cut the butter into tablespoon pieces and place a fine mesh sieve on top of a bowl.